 All of my cover concerns are made up for after touching the book’s block itself.
 The uncoated pages are a delight in the hand.
 The paper is a heavier stock, and is slightly off-white.
 Text is printed in two colors: gray for text, and blue for subheads and sidenotes.
 There are a lot of sidenotes, and the way that these integrate with the main text is interesting; they cause the page’s grid to change, diving a dynamism to the book as a whole.

 The typeface selection could be improved, should a third edition be printed.
 The face used is Akzidenz-Grotesk, which seems to have been selected because it is a popular, dogmatic typeface for graphic designers in the know, rather than for any inherent legibility.
 The capital letters are slightly too dark, and slightly too close to the lowercase letters that follow them in a word.
 Within the present page layout, a study serif of slab serif typeface would make an equally striking effect, and would be of more benefit to the reader.

 I recommend How to be a graphic designer without losing your soul; in fact, I wish that the book had been recommended to me years ago.
 It is a pity that I never read it before.
-Moreover, I recommend this second edition, as it includes more chapters, and its advice has been updated in light of the 2008 global economic crisis.2 This book could be a helpful gift to older design students, and to young professionals.
+Moreover, I recommend this second edition, as it includes more chapters, and its advice has been updated in light of the 2008 global economic crisis. ((In his introduction to the new edition, Shaughnessy also mentions that the book has been updated to reflect the changes in social connectivity since 2004, although I do not recall any specific recounts of social networking strategies being discussed.))
+This book could be a helpful gift to older design students, and to young professionals.
 For $24.95, one can hardly go wrong.
 This book is worth the risk and small investment.

 8. The book’s details